2 Degree, Walks, and Paths

 We have to be a little more subtle in how we define degree in a directed network because there is a distinction between in-edges and out-edges in these networks.

 Definition 2.2 In a directed network, the in-degree is the number of ingoing edges to a node and the out-degree is the number of outgoing edges.
-That is, the in-degree is defined to be \[ k_i^{\text{in}} = \sum_{j=1}^n A_{ij} \] and the out-degree is \[ k_j^{\text{out}} = \sum_{i=1}^n A_{ij} \]
+These are defined by the formulas \[ k_i^{\text{in}} = \sum_{j=1}^n A_{ij} \] and the out-degree is \[ k_j^{\text{out}} = \sum_{i=1}^n A_{ij} \]

 We will repeat the exercises above for directed networks.